yonggyun-yg-kim/yonggyun-yg-kim.github.io/Teaching.md

 ### Korea Military Academy
 >Prior to joining the Ph.D. program, I had worked as a Faculty Officer at Korea Military Academy from 2013 to 2016.
-I had taught various undergraduate courses.
+I had taught various undergraduate courses there.
+It was such a joy and honor to teach future military officers.

 * **Principles of Economics** (2013 - 2015)